-The signed original FY 2023 application and all attachments must be submitted to the Federal Project Officers by Monday, June 5, 2023.
-FY 2023 annual progress reports must be submitted by January 30, 2024.
-Applications and reports are to be submitted to CBCAP@acf.hhs.gov with a copy to the assigned Regional Office (see Attachment 8 for this information or go to https://www.acf.hhs.gov/cb/training-technical-assistance/childrens-bureau-regional-programmanagers).
+The signed original FY 2024 application and all attachments must be submitted to the Federal Project Officers by Friday, June 7, 2024.
+FY 2024 annual progress reports must be submitted by January 30, 2025.
+Applications and reports are to be submitted to CBCAP@acf.hhs.gov with a copy to the assigned CB Regional Office.